 Monarchs east of the Rockies migrate south to Central Mexico, overwintering in massive clusters in Oyamel Fir forests in 12 mountain areas in the states of México and Michoacán.

 Periodically, the population of overwintering western Monarchs drops precipitously.
-The Xerces Society counted less than 2,000 in 2020 (for the west coast as a whole, from Mendocino County to Baja California).
-Numbers bounced back handsomely the next three years (more than 200,00 each year), but 2024 is evidencing a significant decline again.
+The year from hell was 2020, when the Xerces Society for Invertebrate Conservation counted only 1,901 for the west coast as a whole, from Mendocino County to Baja California.
+Numbers bounced back handsomely the next three years (more than 230,00 each year), but 2024 has evidenced a huge decline again, with a peak population of just 9,119 Monarchs.

 The other three main sites are all showing much steeper declines from last year’s numbers

-Pismo Beach has roughly 200, as of December 5th.
+Pismo Beach had 197, as of December 4th.
 There were 554 on November 20th (before the atmospheric river storm).
 That compares to 16,044 on November 27 last year.
+197 is the all-time record low.
+In 2020, which was the all-time worst year state-wide, Pismo Beach had 199.

 Locally, numbers are down sharply at Albany Hill.
 There were only 8 or 10 on December 6th; at the same spot, there were 300 at this time last year.
 The largest (and only significant) local cluster seems to be in the Gill Tract Community Garden in Albany.
 There were roughly 200 Monarchs there on December 1st.